 |CUF Red Flags|

-The Resident Engineer should check the subcontract requests Form C-220 for DBE subcontracts against the DBE Identification Submittal in the contract.
+The Resident Engineer should check the Request to Subcontract Form (C-220) for DBE subcontracts against the DBE Identification Submittal in the contract.
 The check should include a contract item by contract item review to confirm the line item bids vs. the actual commitment.
 Only those items for which the DBE is certified shall be listed on the C-220 form.
 If additional work is to be performed by the DBE for which they are not certified, a separate C-220 shall be submitted for the work and the DBE checkbox shall not be checked.
 No changes to the agreement between the Prime and the Subcontractor will be necessary.
 As with any subcontract item when the prime contractor indicates a partial unit price for a subcontract item, it shall be accompanied with justification for the partial price.
 An example may be items of work in which a prime is doing some of the work while the subcontractor is performing the remaining work.
 Justification of partial subcontracts is especially important with DBE work to monitor whether the DBE will be performing the work required.
 The level of justification may vary depending on the item but may include an actual copy of the subcontract between the prime contractor and DBE subcontractor.
 Refer to EPG 105.9.17 Subcontract Approval Request.

 If there are overruns on the project for items a DBE could perform, the prime contractor will attempt to utilize additional DBE participation on the project.
 If underruns occur on a project for line items a DBE was scheduled to perform, the prime contractor will attempt to seek other DBE opportunities to achieve the DBE goal on the project.